pablonoel/wtfak/Readme.txt

 This is an small project made basically for learning python and django.
-A set of small tools for Amazon Kindle.
+A set of Web Tools For Amazon Kindle.

 More info and kudos at hello@pablonoel.com